Malta e-Gaming License: Application Process & Support

 Provisions of European Union law, jurisdiction and precedence relevant to gaming

 Individual countries can, and do, set their own fundamental laws concerning gaming operations, in some cases restricting them in some form, and in others permitting gaming freely.
-The applicable principles are that the law of any country from which the gaming license was obtained applies as a matter of principle, but also that the law of any other state or states receiving the service are also relevant.
+The applicable principles are that the law of any country from which the gaming license was obtained applies as a matter of principle, but also that the law of any other state or states receiving the service is also relevant.

 What is most important for international operations is that if a company based in a country inside the European Union has a gambling license, its services can be aimed at participants throughout the EU – a potential market of over half a billion people.
 This comes about through the EU Freedom of Establishment law and from judgments of the European Court of Justice (see especially European Court of Justice ruling of 9th September 2010 – C316/07).